emrichmp/myFoodJournal-Frontend/dev_checklist.md

 [] - Form validations using onChange
 [] - have form render in and out
 [] - error messages for mis input
+[] - have sign up check if user exists

 # Sections
 [] Login/sign up page